The Happy Music Festival

 Absolute Winner

-Awarded to the performer who has the highest score of the category, and attained 95 marks or above.
+Awarded to the performer who has the highest score of the category, and attained 95 marks or above (high distinction).

 Jury Prizes